rdkit/rdkit/Docs/Book/RDKit_Book.rst

 for atom 0, "three" for atom 2, and is not set for atom 1.
 Similarly the property ``PartiallyMissingInt`` is set to 2 for atom 0, 2 for atom 1, and is not set for atom 2.

-This behavior is enabled by default and can be turned on/off with the ``SetPropertyLists()`` method.
+This behavior is enabled by default and can be turned on/off with the :py:class:`rdkit.Chem.rdmolfiles.SetProcessPropertyLists` method.

-If you have atom properties that you would like to have written to SDF files, you can use the functions :py:func:rdkit.Chem.rdmolfiles.CreateAtomStringPropertyList, :py:func:rdkit.Chem.rdmolfiles.CreateAtomIntPropertyList, :py:func:rdkit.Chem.rdmolfiles.CreateAtomDoublePropertyList, or :py:func:rdkit.Chem.rdmolfiles.CreateAtomBoolPropertyList :
+If you have atom properties that you would like to have written to SDF files, you can use the functions :py:func:`rdkit.Chem.rdmolfiles.CreateAtomStringPropertyList`, :py:func:`rdkit.Chem.rdmolfiles.CreateAtomIntPropertyList`, :py:func:`rdkit.Chem.rdmolfiles.CreateAtomDoublePropertyList`, or :py:func:`rdkit.Chem.rdmolfiles.CreateAtomBoolPropertyList` :

 .. doctest::